-The submission has not been previously published or has been submitted for consideration by any other journal (or an explanation has been provided in the Comments to the editor).
-The manuscript is in OpenOffice, Microsoft Word, RTF or WordPerfect format.
-All authors agree with the manuscript to submit.
-The text adheres to the stylistic and bibliographic requirements summarized in the Author's Guidelines, which appear in About the journal.
-All figures should adhere to the standards specified in the Author's Guidelines, which appear in About the journal.
-All tables should be prepared according to the standards specified in the Author's Guidelines, which appear in About the journal.
-A submission letter to the Editor-in-Chief specifying at least three potential reviewers is attached.
-The manuscript complies with the statement of Ethics and malpractice statement of the Revista Latinoamericana de Herpetología .
+- The manuscript has not been previously published nor has it been submitted to another journal during the evaluation time at the RLH. - All authors agree with the content of the manuscript to be submitted, this will be specified in the cover letter of the manuscript. - The text, tables and figures adhere to the editorial standards.
+They can be found below and in the Author's Guidelines, in the "About the journal" section. - The submission file must be in formats: .doc or .docx.
+A template can be downladed from here. - A submission letter to the Editor-in-Chief specifying at least three potential reviewers is attached.
+Here is an example. - The manuscript complies with the statement of Ethics and malpractice statement of the Revista Latinoamericana de Herpetología.